Agriculture

 • Easy fertiliser application.

-There are several assistance patterns or subsidies provided to Horticulture Infrastructure (Green house, Poly House, Structure etc.) by the Department of Agriculture & Cooperation, Ministry of Agriculture, Govt. of India.
+There are several assistance schemes or subsidies provided by the Department of Agriculture & Cooperation, Ministry of Agriculture, Govt. of India, for Horticulture Infrastructure (Greenhouses, Polyhouses, Structures, etc.).

 1. Rs.
 422/- to Rs.
 530/- per sq. m.
 Tubular structure,